Optimizely launches Asia-Pacific headquarters in Australia | ZDNet

 The company's products have been used in industries such as insurance, media, retail, superannuation, telecommunications, travel, and utilities.
 Its global customers include Allianz, Kmart, Netflix, Sony, Volaris, and CBS, ZDNet's parent company.

-Locally, AGL discovered through the use of Optimizely that its assumptions about the Western Australian market, which it recently entered, were not entirely correct, Ross said.
-They crafted and tested six different launch messages, only to realise that the one they thought would resonate the least actually resonated the most.
-They then used their learnings to guide their launch messaging strategy.
+Locally, one of Optimizely's energy customers discovered that its assumptions about the Western Australian market, which it recently entered, were not entirely correct, Ross said.
+AGL crafted and tested six different launch messages, only to realise that the one it thought would resonate the least actually resonated the most.
+The energy retailer then used the learnings gained to guide its launch messaging strategy.

 "The retail energy market here is so competitive; switching costs for a customer is so low that the burden falls to the business to make sure that they're providing the best possible experience," Ross said.